sarahciston/codingcare/posts/0critintro.md

 >"Anyone who has ever woven or knitted knows that one can change patterns [...] but, more importantly, they know *there are other patterns*.
 The web of technology can indeed be woven differently, but even to discuss such intentional changes of pattern requires an examination of the features of the current pattern and an understanding of the origins and the purpose of the present design."
 >>—Ursula M. Franklin ([@franklinRealWorldTechnology2004])

-🖼 Yet, how do we participate on our own terms, in order to change systems to suit us?
+Yet, how do we participate on our own terms, in order to change systems to suit us?
 Especially when <span class="purple">learning programming is so often intimidating and riddled with false starts,</span> which can further marginalize those whose perspectives are most necessary in order to face the challenges technoculture presents.

 ### We Need Intersectional Critical AI

 >"I’m stuck here inputting and outputting the data of a story I can’t change."
->>(Italo Calvino "The Burning of the Abominable House" 1976)
+>>(Italo Calvino "The Burning of the Abominable House" 1976, trans.
+1995)

 With every hype, the anti-hype:

 >"Questions like 'is a computer creative' or 'is a computer an artist' or the like should not be considered serious questions, period.
 In the light of the problems we are facing at the end of the 20th century, those are irrelevant questions.
 Computers can and should be used in art in order to draw attention to new circumstances and connections and to forget 'art'."
->>(Frieder Nake "There Should Be No Computer Art" 1971)
+>>(Frieder Nake 1971)

 Questions about art, creativity, and labor in relation to AI are fundamentally questions trying to define humanity — *What makes us creative or empathetic?
 What makes us different from machines?
 What makes us human?* They are old, old questions.
 They also emerge from centuries of colonialized framings of 'man' as an idealized, individual white western subject.
 Hyped AI discourse explores limited questions about AI because it continues to draw from limited perspectives, letting status quo narratives about humans and automated systems frame the terms of debate.